viet34tqc/notebook/eslint-prettier-ts.md

 - First, Install husky: `pnpm add --save-dev husky`
 - Run `pnpm exec husky init` or `npx husky init`.
 It creates a `pre-commit` file in `.husky/` folder
-- Update `pre-commit` file with your scripts
+- Update `pre-commit` file with your scripts like: `pnpm lint-staged`

 **Project Not in Git Root Directory**